The bathroom is one of the highest-traffic areas in your home.

 Although its color choices are limited, you can tint this paint to a gorgeous off-white, pastel, or medium shade color.
 Overall, this water-based paint is a great option for its mold resisting properties and ease to clean.

 This brand goes against all traditional rules of choosing a finish for your bathroom paint, but it seems to have gotten it right.
-Benjamin Moore’s Aura® Bath & Spa paint is actually of a matte finish but with all the same properties you desire in a quality bathroom paint.
+Benjamin Moore`s Aura Bath & Spa paint is actually of a matte finish but with all the same properties you desire in quality bathroom paint.

 How do they do it?
-The paint is made of 100% latex with proprietary resin which enables it to have its excellence performance properties.
+The paint is made of 100% latex with proprietary resin, which enables it to have excellence performance properties.
 This paint is surprisingly durable as it is optimized to resist steamy, wet environments and hides imperfections extremely well.

-It may seem impossible to utilize a matte-finished, low sheen paint in a bathroom which is prone to dampness and imperfections, but Benjamin Moore makes a sharp, matte painted bathroom an achievable possibility.
+It may seem impossible to utilize matte-finished, low-sheen paint in a bathroom that is prone to dampness and imperfections, but Benjamin Moore makes a sharp, matte-painted bathroom an achievable possibility.